 There are limits on the number of lab courses that can count for concentration or secondary field credit.

 - Secondary field students: All may count only one lab course.

-- Concentrators (entering in the Class of 2011 and beyond): All students (any track, including thesis writers) may count two lab courses.
+- Concentrators (entering in the Class of 2011 and beyond): All students (any track, including thesis writers) may count up to two lab courses.
 This can be any combination of PSY 910R, PSY 985, or the lab courses listed below.
 Additional lab courses can be taken for college credit, but will not count towards the concentration.

 Please note: PSY 985, Junior Tutorial: Honors Thesis Preparation DOES count towards the lab course limit, but will NOT meet the lab course requirement for thesis students.
 To determine whether your track requires a lab course, please see the full requirements chart.

 How to Enroll in a Lab Course

 For all lab courses, you must obtain permission and a signature from the instructor before you put the course in your Crimson Cart - you cannot just shop these courses!
 It is best to get in touch with the professor and/or lab coordinator before the beginning of the semester, as most labs can only accommodate a limited number of research assistants.
 Keep in mind that some labs may not have openings for undergraduates, so it is important to reach out to them well in advance of the Course Registration Deadline in case you need to explore options at other labs.

 Once you have determined a lab course and received permission from the instructor/lab coordinator, you can put the course in your Crimson Cart.
 For PSY 910R, you must submit an application and receive additional approval from the Undergraduate Office before adding the course to your Crimson Cart.
 Your supervisor cannot approve your Crimson Cart for 910R - only the UGO can!
 So be sure you obtain all the necessary signatures and approvals by the Course Registration Deadline.

 List of Lab Courses for Psychology Concentrators